 Now let’s walk through the key elements of the statement of cash flows so it’s clear where our cash has come from.

-Let’s go back to our favourite ice cream business and look at the structure of their statement of cash flows.
+Let’s go back to our favorite ice cream business and look at the structure of its cash flow statement.
 The statement of cash flows identifies separate cash flows coming from: